bsv-blockchain/go-lockfree-queue/.github/SECURITY.md

 # 🔐 Security Policy

 Security is a priority.
-We maintain a proactive stance to identify and fix vulnerabilities in **go-template**.
+We maintain a proactive stance to identify and fix vulnerabilities in **go-lockfree-queue**.

 <br/>